qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 Build QIR SDK image
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The Qualcomm® Intelligent Robotics (QIR) SDK 2.0 is a collection of components that enable you to develop robotic features on Qualcomm Linux releases.
+The Qualcomm® Intelligent Robotics (QIR) SDK 2.0 is a collection of components that let you develop robotic features on Qualcomm Linux releases.
 For more details, see `QIR SDK 2.0 User Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70020-265>`__.

-1. Download Qualcomm Yocto and the supporting layers:

-   .. note:: The ``<manifest release tag>`` for QIR SDK build is the
-             same as the BSP build.
+1. Download Qualcomm Yocto and the supporting layers.
+The ``<manifest release tag>`` for QIR SDK build is the same as the BSP build.
 Clone the QIR SDK layer on top of the BSP build.
+For the latest ``<manifest release tag>``, see the section *Build-critical release tags* in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-250617225208/>`__.

    .. container:: nohighlight